timoxley/pkgfiles/Readme.md

 # pkgfiles

-List all files which would be included by npm if this package was published as-is.
+List all files which would be published in a package.

+Useful for double-checking you're not publishing anything unwanted prior to an `npm publish`.

 Note some files may not yet exist (e.g. `.npmignore`).